MENU

 Aside from financial and economic gains, hiring people with disabilities has a positive effect on factors like motivation and workplace absenteeism.

-Since it may be more challenging for someone with a disability to find a job, they often respond with extra appreciation, motivation and dedication when they find a position that matches their skills and interests.
-This high level of employee satisfaction often results in less absenteeism, tardiness and employee turnover.
+Since finding a job may be more challenging for someone with a disability, they often respond with extra appreciation, motivation and dedication when they find a position that matches their skills and interests.
+This high level of employee satisfaction often results in lower absenteeism, reduced tardiness and decreased employee turnover.

 A striking disparity exists between the current American labor market and the employment status of people with disabilities.